 - Can be used in kitchen, bathroom and outdoors

-- Can be harmful if in contact with skin
+- Can be harmful if in contact with the skin

 It is important to always use rubber gloves and an eye mask when working with CLR Pro, as this will ensure that you are safe while working wonders on your toilet bowl.
 Click here to check the current price on Amazon.

-Are you looking for a environment safe product to remove limescale?
+Are you looking for an environmentally safe product to remove limescale?
 Do it with Bio-Clean, a professional limescale cleaner for your toilet bowl!